ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 ### Port
 this is normally port 3671 of the KNX IP gateway.

 ### phys.
-EIB Adress
+KNX Adress
 Fill in physical address of the KNX IP gateway in the format 1/1/1.
+Two level group addresses can be transformed manually if needed.

+### Local IPv4 network interface
+The interface that is connected to the KNX IP gateway.

+### Frames delay [ms]
+This settings protects the KNX bus from data flooding by limiting data frames to a certain rate.
+Not sent frames are put into a fifo buffer.
+If you experience disconnects from your KNX IP Gateway  in the log then increase this number.

 ### Add only new Objects
 If checked, the import will skip overwriting existing communication objects.

-### GA XML import
+### Import XML from ETS
 ![ETS export](docs/pictures/exportGA.png)
 1. In ETS go to Group Addresses, select export group address and select XML export in latest format version.
-ETS4 Format is not supported, it does not contain DPTs information.
+ETS4 Format is not supported, it does not contain DPT information.
 2. upload your ETS Export XML in the adapter via the GA XML-Import dialog
 3. Import will immediatelly start after file selection and give a status report after completion.
 After the successful import a message shows how much objects where recognized.
 More detailed information could be found in the log.

 Hint on ETS configuration:
 If you have different DPT Subtypes for the GA and in the communication objets that use this GA, then the ETS seems to use the DPT Type with the lowest number.
 In this case manually ensure that all elements are using the same desired datatype.
 A GA without DPT basetype cannot be imported with this adapter.
 ETS4 projects must be converted into ETS5 or later and the DPT must be set to the GA.

-### Frames delay [ms]
-This settings protects the KNX bus from data flooding by limiting data frames to a certain rate.
-Not sent frames are put into a fifo buffer.
-If you experience disconnects from your KNX IP Gateway then increase this number.

 ### Alias
 KNX devices can have ga's for state feedback that belong to a commanding ga.
 Some applications like certain VIS widgets expect a combined status and actuation object.
 You can combine these states into one alias by using a separate alias id to write to and another to read from.
 The menu helps to create a matching pair according to the naming convention with the given filtering rule.
 Find more information here https://www.iobroker.net/#en/documentation/dev/aliases.md

-# adapter migration
+# Adapter migration hints
 ## migrate Node Red
 - in right side menu, select Export
 - select All Flows, Download